 The recommended treatment for dissociative disorders is psychotherapy, but how do you go about finding a therapist or counsellor?
 This article guides you through the process, either via the NHS or privately.

-When we've suffered abuse in childhood, we often experienced pain.
+In suffering abuse in childhood, we often experienced pain.
 And that pain was reflected back in the eyes of our abusers as pleasure.
 We then take that template and expectation into our adult relationships.
-In this blog post I explore this topic by drawing on my experiences in one particular therapy session.
+In this blog post, written based on a therapy session early on in my recovery journey, I explore this topic by drawing on my experiences of working through the shame of self-harm and how the inflicting of pain can in some circumstances be an attachment cry.

 For a number of years, I was a foster carer, looking after many traumatised and abused children whose trauma, although unremembered and unspoken, was plain to see.
 In this post I describe the impact on me of hearing the cry of one particular baby, and how this acts as a metaphor for our own inner child.